tasgalc2-ghub/Exploratory-Data-Analysis---2024-BRFSS-Survey-Data/README.md

 ## Dataset

-The analysis uses adult health survey data containing demographic, socioeconomic, lifestyle, physical health, and self-rated health information.
+The analysis uses adult health survey data from the **2024 BRFSS Survey** containing demographic, socioeconomic, lifestyle, physical health, and self-rated health information.

 The original dataset contained hundreds of variables.
 For this project, six predictors relevant to the research question were selected: